-The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Jenkins will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+The attachment procedure for a dental bridge usually requires two or three appointments.
+During the first appointment, Dr. Jenkins will prepare the teeth on both sides of the gap by removing some of the enamel and dentin.